 If you decide that you would like a multi-user system (now or in the future), there are several things you will need to consider.
 First, the software you select must be able to support multi-user operations - some software is written to be used by only one person at a time.
 If you do not plan to use a multi-user system right away, just be sure that your software may be upgraded at a later date.
 Next, the network you select must be fast and efficient.
 As you add more users and data to the system, operations slow down.
 Before making a purchase, be sure to see just how quickly data is processed by seeing the system in use somewhere.

 Newer technology allows for wireless networking (without cables), where computers share information through radio and/or micro wave channels.
-Equipment for setting up a wireless network includes network adapters (NICs), access points (APs), and routers.
+Equipment for setting up a wireless network - for a live connection -includes network adapters (NICs), access points (APs), and routers.